-These flat, broad, kidney or heart-shaped mushrooms are another meaty mushroom found in the wild, full-flavored and entirely edible.
+These flat, broad, kidney or heart-shaped mushrooms are another meaty mushroom found in the wild, full-flavored, and entirely edible.
 Pheasant back mushrooms are typically found growing on elm and deadwood.
-The markings on these fungi resemble the markings found on the feathered back of a pheasant.
-Pheasant Back mushrooms can grow on logs and trees either, on their own or stacked among each other.
-They grow during the spring, and even into the summer in some areas.
+The markings on these fungi resemble those found on a pheasant’s feathered back.
+Pheasant Back mushrooms can grow on logs and trees on their own or stacked among each other.
+They grow during the spring and even into the summer in some areas.

 For more information on Pheasant Back mushrooms, see our article Foraging for Pheasant Back Mushrooms: 5 Pro Tips.

 And for some recipe ideas, see our article Must-Try Pheasant Back Mushroom Recipes.

 Wrapping It Up